Community

 Classification and Registration of Medical Devices

-ANVISA categorizes medical devices into four types: medical equipment, materials for health use, orthopedic implants, and in vitro diagnostics (IVD).
-The risk classification of medical devices is based on the potential risks associated with their use.
-The classification system ranges from Class I (low risk) to Class IV (high risk).
+ANVISA, the regulatory authority responsible for medical device regulatory affairs in Brazil, categorizes medical devices into four main types: medical equipment, materials for health use, orthopedic implants, and in vitro diagnostics (IVD).
+The risk classification of medical devices is determined by the potential risks associated with their use, ranging from Class I (low risk) to Class IV (high risk).

-For medical devices, market authorizations are issued by ANVISA depending on the risk classification of the device.
-Market authorizations for products categorized as Risk Class I and II do not expire, but they might be cancelled upon request, in case of reassessment, in the impossibility of solving irregularities, or when fraud is detected.
-Pre-market approvals for products categorized as Risk Class III and IV are valid for 10 (ten) years from the date of their publication in the Brazilian Official Gazette and may be renewed for equal and successive periods.
+In medical device regulatory affairs in Brazil, ANVISA issues market authorizations based on the device's risk classification.
+For products classified as Risk Class I and II, the market authorizations do not have an expiration date.
+However, they can be canceled upon request, during reassessment, if irregularities cannot be resolved, or in cases of detected fraud.
+On the other hand, pre-market approvals for products in Risk Class III and IV are valid for 10 years from the date of publication in the Brazilian Official Gazette, with the option for renewal in equal and successive periods.

-For IVDs, the registration process is like that of medical devices.
-The risk classification of IVDs is also based on the potential risks associated with their use.
-The classification system ranges from Class I (low risk) to Class IV (high risk), and market authorizations are identical.
+For IVDs, the registration process follows a similar pattern to that of medical devices.
+The risk classification, which also ranges from Class I (low risk) to Class IV (high risk), dictates the market authorizations, ensuring consistency across the medical device regulatory framework in Brazil.

 Overview of Services for Brazilian Market Entry